amr08/React-Redux/README.md

   - Last step is to incorporate Redux.
 Luckily I saved myself plenty of time to tackle errors and challenges ahead.
   - Today I spent time getting a clean workspace ready to go and opened all docs that I will need for the remaining days.

+##### Sunday 7/9/17 - Redux Success!

+  - I was able to send ticket submissions by utilizing redux
+  - UI updates to enhance experience

+Last step: Utilize redux on the diplay ticket page